 Have your guests sit in a circle, and place several different nail polishes around the inside.
 The birthday girl starts by spinning a soft drink bottle in the middle of the circle, and then painting one fingernail with whichever polish it ends up pointing at.
 The guests then take turns spinning the bottle, and painting one finger nail in the chosen colour.
 The game continues until everybody has all 10 nails painted in different polish.

-Fabric paints are available from good craft stores for approximately $4 per tube.
-Look for brands that do not need specialist setting, but instead simply dry by themselves or can be heat-set using an iron or hair dryer.
+Fabric paints are available from good craft stores for approximately $5 per tube.
+Look for brands that don’t need specialist setting, but instead simply dry by themselves or can be heat-set using an iron or hair dryer.

 This is a twist on that classic kid’s party game The Chocolate Game.